Safe-DS/API-Editor/docs/README.md

     ```
 4. Open [localhost:4280](http://localhost:4280) in your browser.
 5. In the window that opens, enter your username in the bottom right field.
-6. Download the contents of the [`data`](data) folder of this project.
+6. Download the contents of the [`data`][data] folder of this project.
 Alternatively, compute the required data for another Python API using the [package-parser][package-parser].
 7. Open `File > Import > API Data` and upload the API data that you stored locally.
 8. Open `File > Import > Usages` and upload the usage data that you stored locally.
 9. Open `File > Import > Annotations` and upload the annotation data that you stored locally (from the repository or your own prior usages of the tool).